psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 780
 That was futt foutt and' grym.
-Therfore, curteys knyght and' hend' Gawef,
+Therfore, curteys knyght and' hend' Gawen,
 Shatt I ned wrath the, fteyi,
 That pmyfe nowe here I make;
-Whille that I lyve I fhal be obayfaunt, 785
+Whille that I lyve I fhal be obayfaunt,

-WEDDYNGE OF SYR GAWENE.
-298 *
+WEDDYNGE OF SYR GAWENE. *

 To God' aboue I fhatt itt warraunt,
 And? new with you to debate."
-" Garam' cy, lady," theft fayd' Gaweh,
+" Garam' cy, lady," theft fayd' Gawen,
 " Wt you I hold' me futt weit content,
-And' that I truft to fynde ;'— 790
+And' that I truft to fynde ;'—
 He fayd', " my loue fhatt fhe haue,
 Therafter nede fhe neti more craue,
 For fhe hath bene to me fo kynde."
 The queef fayd', and' the ladyes alle,
-* She is the fayreft nowe in this halle, 795
+* She is the fayreft nowe in this halle,
 I fwere by Seynt Johfi !—
 My loue, lady, ye fhatt haue eu,
 For that ye favid' my lord' Arthoure,
 As I am a gentilwomaf."
-Syr Gaweh gatt oh her Gyngolyh, 800
+Syr Gawen gatt oh her Gyngolyh,
-[fol.
-139%.]
 That was a good' knygiit of {trengti and' kynf,
 And' of the Table Round' ;
 Att ely greatt feft that lady fhold' be,
 Of fayrneffe fhe bare away the bewtye,
 Wher fhe yed' oft the ground'.
-805
-Gaweh louyd' that lady, dame Ragnett,
+Gawen louyd' that lady, dame Ragnell,
 In alle his lyfe he louyd' none fo wett,
 I tett you, withoute lefyng ;
 As a coward' he lay by her both day and' nygtht,
-Neti wold' he haunt justyng aryght, 810
+Neti wold' he haunt justyng aryght,
 Ther att m'vaylyd' Arthoure the kyng'.
 She prayd' the kyng, for his gentilnes,
-To be good? lord' to £ Grom" i-wyffe,
+To be good? lord' to S. Gromy i-wyffe,
 Of that to you he hath offendyd' ;—
-" Yes, lady, that shait I nowe, for yor fake, 815
+" Yes, lady, that shait I nowe, for yor fake,
 For I wott wett he may nott amendf€ make,
 He dyd' to me futt vnhend'."
 Nowe for to make you a fhort conclufyoh,
 I caft me for to make ah end' fuit fone,
-Of this gentyit lady ; 820
+Of this gentyit lady ;

 298 ¥ WEDDYNGE OF SYR GAWENE.

-She lyvyd' with # Gawef butt yerys v.
+She lyvyd' with # Gawen butt yerys v.
-That grevyd' Gawefi alle his lyfe,
+That grevyd' Gawen alle his lyfe,
 ) i I tett you, fecurly.
 HP | ‘a In her lyfe fhe grevyd' hym new,
-: / Therfor was neu womafi to hym lever, 825
+: / Therfor was neu womafi to hym lever,
 aA Thus leves my talkyng ;
 She was the fayreft lady of all `[ale, MS.]` Englond',
 Whe? fhe was on lyve, I vnderstond',
 So fayd' Arthoure the kyng.
-' Thus endyth the aduenture of kyng Arthoure, 830
+' Thus endyth the aduenture of kyng Arthoure,
 That oft in his days was grevyd' fore,
-And' of the weddyng of Gawe? ;
+And' of the weddyng of Gawen? ;
-Gaweh was weddyd' oft in his days,
+Gawen was weddyd' oft in his days,
 Butt fo welt he net lovyd' womaf always,
 As I haue hard' mef fayn.
-335
 This aduenture befett in Inglefwod',
 As good' kynge Arthoure of huntyng yod',
 Thus haue I hard' mef tett ;